- Be [as in “let there be light”, this is a command performance, not a suggestion] fruitful, and multiply, and replenish the earth,

 - written down –

 - Then they that feared the LORD spake often one to another: and the LORD hearkened, and heard it, and a book of remembrance was written before him for them that feared the LORD, and that thought upon his name.
-And they shall be mine, saith the Lord of hosts, in that day when I make up my jewels; and I will spare them, as a man spareth his own son that serveth him.
-Then shall ye return, and discern between the righteous and the wicked, between him that serveth God and him that serveth him not.”
+And they shall be mine, saith the Lord of hosts, in that day when I make up my jewels; and I will spare them, as a man spareth his own son that serveth him.”
 (Malachi 3:16-18)